pheyvaer/searchbee/README.md

 Note that the search index is by default build based on the triples with predicate `http://www.w3.org/2000/01/rdf-schema#label`.
-This con be configured through the option `-l, --label`.
+This can be configured through the option `-l, --label`.

 #### Example